Excitonic phases in a spatially separated electron-hole ladder model: Model Hamiltonian

 Here, $c_i$ ($\bar{c}_i$) is the annihilation operator for the electron (hole) at site $i$ of the upper (lower) chain.
 We fix the intra-chain hopping strength to be unity and $U_2, U_1>0$ corresponding to the (electron-hole) attractive and (electron-electron or hole-hole) repulsive interaction within and between chains.
 Note that we ignore any interchain tunneling, and the Pauli principle is explicitly incorporated in Eq.~\eqref{model} since we ignore spins as a nonessential complication for the physics of exciton condensation.
 Throughout this work, we also fix the filling of each chain to be $1/2$ and use the periodic boundary condition.
-For $U_2=0$, each chain has an electron (hole) liquid, which is a Luttinger liquid (but this is not relevant for the physics of our interest where the focus is on the inter-chain bosonic correlations for non-zero $U_2$).
+The model~\eqref{model} is closely related to the class of bilayer Hubbard models \cite{Falicov1969,Kunevs2015,Vahala2015,Kaneko2013,Rademaker2013,Rademaker2013b} or bilayer Heisenberg models \cite{Zapf2014, Sommer2001}.
+These classes of models feature a superfluid phase and a staggered/checkerboard insulating phase where each site is occupied by a electron of one species and a hole of the other species - an exciton.
+In the following calculation, we refer to the superfluid phase as bosonic liquid and the insulating phase as bosonic crystal.
+We note that if one extend the interaction range, the bosonic crystal is possible for lattices with less than $1/2$ filling (see the Appendix).